argonne-lcf/user-guides/docs/running-jobs/job-and-queue-scheduling.md

 ```

 ### Queues
- `qstat -Q <queue name>` Will show you the names of all the queues and tell you their status.
+ `qstat -Q` Will show you the names of all the queues and tell you their status.
 If they are enabled (Ena column), you can queue jobs into them.
 If they are started (Str column) then the scheduler will try and run jobs from it.
 There is a `-f` (full) option but that is mostly for admins, though you can find the min and max node count `(resources_[min|max].nodect)` and min and max walltime `(resources_[min|max]walltime)` from the output.
 Those values are also available in this documentation.

 ## <a name="qalter"></a>`qalter` - Alter a queued job
-* Users Guide Sec.
+Users Guide Sec.
 9.2, page UG-168; Reference Guide Sec.
 2.40, page RG-130

 Basically takes the same options as `qsub`;  Say you typoed and set the walltime to 300 minutes instead of 30 minutes.
 You could fix it (if the job had not started running) by doing `qalter -l walltime=30:00 <jobid> [<jobid> <jobid>...]`
-* The new value overwrites any previous value.
+ The new value overwrites any previous value.

 ## <a name="qdel"></a>`qdel` - Delete a queued or running job:
-*  Users Guide Sec.
+Users Guide Sec.
 9.3, page UG-170; Reference Guide Sec.
 2.41, page RG-143

 `qdel <jobid> [<jobid> <jobid>...]`

 ## <a name="qmove"></a>`qmove` - Move a job to a different queue
-* Users Guide Sec.
+Users Guide Sec.
 9.7, page UG-173; Reference Guide Sec.
 2.46, page RG-175

 * `qmove <new queue> <jobid> [<jobid> <jobid>...]`
 * Only works before a job starts running

 ## <a name="qhold,qrls"></a>`qhold,qrls` - Place / release a user hold on a job
-* Reference Guide Sec 2.44, page RG-150 and Sec 2.50, page RG-183
+Reference Guide Sec 2.44, page RG-150 and Sec 2.50, page RG-183

 * `[qhold | qrls] <jobid> [<jobid> <jobid>...]`

 ## <a name="qselect"></a>`qselect` - Query jobids for use in commands
-* Users Guide Sec.
+Users Guide Sec.
 10.1, page UG-175; Reference Guide Sec.
 2.52, page RG-189

 * ```qdel `qselect -N test1` ``` will delete all the jobs that had the job name set to `test1`.

 ## <a name="qmsg"></a>`qmsg` Write a message into a jobs output file
-* Users Guide Sec.
+Users Guide Sec.
 9.4, page UG-171; Reference Guide Sec.
 2.47, page RG-177

 * `qmsg -E -O "This is the message" <jobid> [<jobid> <jobid>...]`
 * `-E` writes it to standard error, `-O` writes it to standard out

 ## <a name="qsig"></a>`qsig` Send a signal to a job
-* Users Guide Sec.
+Users Guide Sec.
 9.5, page UG-172; Reference Guide Sec.
 2.53, page RG-195

 * `qsig -s <signal> <jobid> [<jobid> <jobid>...]`
 * If you don't specify a signal, `SIGTERM` is sent.

 ## <a name="pbsnodes"></a>`pbsnodes` Get information about the current state of nodes ###
-* Reference Guide Sec 2.7 page RG-36
+Reference Guide Sec 2.7 page RG-36

-* This is more for admins, but it can tell you what nodes are free (state), how many "CPUs" which is actually the number of threads (ncpus), how many GPUs (ngpus) which with A100s can change depending on the MIG mode, and if the node is shared or not (sharing).
+This is more for admins, but it can tell you what nodes are free (state), how many "CPUs" which is actually the number of threads (ncpus), how many GPUs (ngpus) which with some GPUs like Nvidia A100s can change depending on the MIG mode, and if the node is shared or not (sharing).

 `pbsnodes <node name>` - Everything there is to know about a node